 I am a fourth year PhD student in mathematics at the University of

 Chicago; my advisor is Matt Emerton.
 I am interested in arithmetic geometry, algebraic geometry, and number theory.
-My current focus is on p-adic automorphic forms, but I've also been dabbling in arithmetic statistics.
+My current focuses are p-adic automorphic forms and arithmetic statistics.
 In the past I've worked on problems of unlikely intersection (cf. my master thesis below) and isoperimetric problems.

 In July 2012 I received a Joint Master Degree from Leiden University

 and Universite Paris-Sud 11 through the ALGANT integrated masters course.

 I wrote my thesis with Bas Edixhoven, entitled "Higher genus

 counterexamples to relative Manin-Mumford."
 You can find it

 Look at my CV!

 E-mail - s e a n p k h at gmail.com